FlanagG21/DCC-Capstone/README.md

 The project has two recommendation systems, one based off of the embeddings obtained with the [sentence-transformers/all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model, and one based off of the embeddings obtained from the best_aae_model.
 A sample recommendation for five songs for the aae based embeddings can be found in the AutoencoderBasedRecomender.ipynb file.
 In addition a recommendation for a single song of your choosing for the base model can be found in the single_song_recommendation.ipynb file.
 The single song recommendation can only take in songs found in the [Genius song lyrics](https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information?select=song_lyrics.csv) dataset.
 Recomendations for the whole dataset for both models can be found in recommendation_calculation.ipynb.

 The project evaluates a random sample of the recommendations using [gemini-2.5-flash-preview-04-17](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash).
+Code for evaluation can be found in recommendation_eval.py

 ## Important